Complete Characterizations of Well-Posedness in Parametric Composite Optimization

 Recall \cite{Bonnans2000} that the nonnegative orthant cone, the second-order cone and the positive semidefinite cone are $\mathcal{C}^{2}$-cone reducible.
 This naturally raises the question of whether the Lipschitz-like property of the KKT system is equivalent to the strong regularity of solution points for all $\mathcal{C}^{2}$-cone reducible problems and also in more general settings.
 While significant steps in this direction have been recently made in \cite{ChenChenSunZhu2025,ChenChenSunZhang2025} for second-order cone and semidefinite programming based on the Mordukhovich criterion, it is mentioned in the conclusion of \cite{ChenChenSunZhang2025} that ``currently, it is not clear to us how to extend these results to the generic non-polyhedral ${\cal C}^2$-cone reducible constrained optimization."
 Nevertheless, the latest preprint \cite{sun25} provides the equivalence between the Aubin property and strong regularity for certain ${\cal C}^2$-cone reducible generalized equations by using the degree theory, without any appeal to variational analysis.

 In this paper, we employ and develop advanced tools of variational analysis and generalized differentiation that allow us to obtain comprehensive characterizations of well-posedness properties of the KKT systems \eqref{eq:kkt-perturbed-cop} with ${\cal C}^2$-cone reducible functions $g$.
-In particular, we establish in this way the equivalence between the strong regularity and Aubin property for the KKT system under the assumptions different from \cite[Theorem~4]{sun25} that is applicable to our model when $g$ is the indicator function of a ${\cal C}^2$-cone reducible set; see Remark~\ref{defeng} for more discussions.
+In particular, we establish in this way the equivalence between the strong regularity and Aubin property for the KKT system under certain additional assumptions different from \cite[Theorem~4]{sun25} that is applicable to our model when $g$ is the indicator function of a ${\cal C}^2$-cone reducible set.